 Ecuador, OPEC’s most sacrificed partner

-Ecuador receives the agreement of the Organization of the Exporters of Petroleum (OPEC) to reduce the world oil production from two entirely opposing points of view.
-The country is the third smallest member of the cartel regarding extraction and also the second that fewer barrels will have to cut in number (26,000); But, at the same time, it is the one who must assume the greatest sacrifice.
+Ecuador receives the agreement of the Organization of Petroleum Exporting Countries (OPEC) to reduce the oil world production from two entirely opposing points of view.
+The country is the third smallest member of the cartel concerning extraction and also the second that fewer barrels will have to cut in number (26,000); But, at the same time, it is the one that shall assume the greatest sacrifice.

-There is no other member of the OPEC that has to give up as much of its production as Ecuador.
-Its reduction rate is 4.74% of the total of barrels extracted (with October as a reference).
-While that of the giants of extraction and export such as Saudi Arabia, Iraq or the United Arab Emirates is 4.60% or 4.61%.
+There is no another member of the OPEC that has to give up as much of its production as Ecuador.
+Its reduction rate is 4.74% of the total of extracted barrels (October as a reference).
+While that of the giants of extraction and export such as Saudi Arabia, Iraq or the United Arab Emirates is at 4.60% or 4.61%.

-It is true that in a number of barrels, the cut of them is 5 to 18 times greater than that of Ecuador, but the prism changes if measured in proportion to the money each of their wells produce.
+It is true that in a number of barrels, the cut of them is 5 to 18 times greater than that of Ecuador, but the prism changes if measured in proportion to the total their wells extract.

-That, without considering that Iran, which is the third largest partner, will increase its output after the end of the US sanctions.
+That, without considering that Iran, the third largest partner, will increase its output after the end of the US sanctions.

+This inequality – over which there has not yet been a definite official pronouncement- stands out more when compared to Gabon, the smallest country in the bloc.
+It is the only country that will give up fewer barrels (9,000) than Ecuador, but in its case, that volume means a waiver of 4.46% of its total capacity.
+The pact is more benevolent for Gabon than for Ecuador and to the larger countries.

 Source: http://expreso.ec/